muzohaib3/Car-Sales-Analysis/README.md

 ## Overview

-- **Data Source:** The project uses car sales data stored in Delta Lake format.
+- **Data Source:** The project uses stores data stored in Delta Lake format.
 - **Environment:** The analysis is performed on Databricks, leveraging PySpark for data processing.
-- **Delta Lake:** Delta Lake is used for efficient storage and versioning of the car sales data.
+- **Delta Lake:** Delta Lake is used for efficient storage and versioning of the stores data.

 ## Project Structure